jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 So paying the bundler for executing `executeUserOp` sounds great but how can he be sure to get the money at the end of the transcation when calling a method of an unknown contract?
 One idea is, that he would first simulate the execution of `executeUserOp` to be sure getting paid at the end.
 But there are different reasons why simulation might not exactly produce the same result as the actual execution of `executeUserOp` if the wallet account wants to fool the bundler.

 To solve this, the authors of ERC-4337 introduced a trustworthy "man in the middle", the so called "entry point".
-It's an audited contract which implements a function `handleOp(UserOperation op);`.
+It's an audited contract which implements a function `handleOp(UserOperation userOp);`.
 The bundler will call this function instead of calling any function of the wallet account directly.

 Let's look at the role of the entry point here.
 The `handleOp` function will do the following:
 - Check if the wallet has enough funds to pay to for execution of `executeUserOp`